26 to 27 June 2026

 Swiss Enduro Series

-Come to the Event Hub at the rocksresort by the Laax Murschetg valley station and immerse yourself in the bike racing atmosphere.
-Riders come and go here – you’ll hardly get closer to the electrifying energy of racers, their perfectly tuned gear, conversations about stage experiences, and even the smell of hot brake discs.
+Come to the event hub at the Legna Bar at the Flims valley station and immerse yourself in the bike racing atmosphere.
+Racers are constantly coming and going – you'll hardly find a better place to get closer to euphoric racers, their perfectly tuned equipment, conversations about their experiences on the stages, and the smell of hot brake discs.
+And of course, a diverse supporting program awaits you:

-Relaxed chill-out zone
+• A comfortable chill-out zone

-LED screen with live race coverage
+• LED screen with live broadcasts of the race on Saturday

-E-MTB uphill stage on Friday evening
+• Community event on Friday evening

 Watch live